willelson/content-search-and-favourite-api/README.md

 # Image search and favourite API

-This web application provides an api for users to search for images and videos, then save them as favourites.
+This RESTful api enables users to search for images and videos, then save them as favourites.

 Content is sourced from the [Pixabay API](https://pixabay.com/api/docs/), and your own api key must be set up in the environment variables in order to fetch content.